RabidNinja/guides/windows/README.md

     - `slmgr.vbs /cpky`
 5. Activate windows on new PC: `slmgr.vbs /ipk YOUR_KEY_HERE`

-How to Reuse a Windows Product Key
+# Reusing a Windows Product Key

-This guide explains how to check whether your Windows key is reusable and how to activate it on a new system.
+This document explains how to determine whether a Windows product key can be reused and how to transfer it to a new system.

+---

+## Requirements

+- Access to the original Windows system
+- Administrator privileges
+- The same Windows edition on both systems (Home → Home, Pro → Pro)

+---

-1. Check if the Key Is Reusable
+## 1. Verify That the Product Key Is Reusable

 On the original PC:

-Open Command Prompt (Admin)
+1. Open Command Prompt as Administrator

-Run:
+2. Run:
    slmgr /dli

-Expected Results

-RETAIL channel → ✅ Key is reusable
+### License Types
+- RETAIL channel — transferable to another system

-OEM_DM → ❌ Key is tied to the original motherboard and cannot be reused
+- OEM_DM — tied to the original motherboard and not transferable

+---

-2. Find the Current Windows Product Key
+## 2. Retrieve the Windows Product Key

-Option A: Using the Registry
+### Option A: Registry Method

-Press Win + R, type regedit, and press Enter
+1. Press Win + R, type regedit, and press Enter

-Navigate to:
+2. Navigate to:
    Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\SoftwareProtectionPlatform

-Locate:
+3. Copy the value named:
    BackupProductKeyDefault

-Option B: Using a Tool (Recommended)
+### Option B: ShowKeyPlus (Recommended)

-Download and run ShowKeyPlus
+1. Download and run ShowKeyPlus

-Copy the displayed Product Key
+2. Copy the displayed product key

+---

-3. Record the Product Key
+## 3. Save the Product Key

-Save the key in a secure location before continuing.
+Store the product key in a secure location before continuing.

+---

-4. Deactivate the Key on the Original PC
+## 4. Remove the Product Key From the Original System

-Run both commands in Command Prompt (Admin):
+On the original PC, open Command Prompt (Admin) and run:

 slmgr.vbs /upk
 slmgr.vbs /cpky

-This removes the key from the old system.
+---

-5. Activate Windows on the New PC
+## 5. Activate Windows on the New System

 On the new PC, open Command Prompt (Admin) and run:

-slmgr.vbs /ipk YOUR_PRODUCT_KEY_HERE
+slmgr.vbs /ipk YOUR-PRODUCT-KEY-HERE

-Then activate Windows:

 slmgr.vbs /ato

+---

+## Troubleshooting

+- Ensure the Windows edition matches the original system
+- Use Settings → System → Activation → Troubleshoot if activation fails
+- Contact Microsoft Support for retail licenses

+---

+## Disclaimer

+This guide is provided for educational purposes.
+License transfer eligibility is subject to Microsoft’s licensing terms.